Rosemarie Skaine

 Rosemarie Keller Skaine (born Grand Island, Nebraska) is an American author and sociologist.
 She is known for her nonfiction works, especially writings related to other cultures.
 She is currently an active freelance writer.

 In 2015, ABC-CLIO/Praeger Security International, published Skaine's latest book, Sexual Assault in the U.S. Military: The Battle within America's Armed Forces.
 She has also authored national and international articles.

-Skaine earned her Sociology M.A. at the University of Northern Iowa in 1977.
+Skaine earned her M.A. in sociology at the University of Northern Iowa in 1977.